datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ℹ️ **Objective(s) of workshop**

-Whether you're a seasoned programmer or relatively new to programming, you will be spending a lot of time in an Integrated Development Environment and the "inner loop" of development with a lightweight CI/CD cycle.
+Whether you're a seasoned developer or relatively new to programming, you will be spending a lot of time in an Integrated Development Environment and the "inner loop" of development with a lightweight CI/CD cycle.

 Once you have a stable environment after repeated iterations in the editor, testing environments, profiler, debugger, etc. you push it to the outer loop which has a more robust CI/CD cycle usually backed by gitops, Jenkins and other CI/CD tools.

 The objective of today's workshop is to understand how the Quarkus platform simplifies the "inner loop" of development which results in huge developer productivity gains.
 You will see in today's workshop you can go from plain old Java to containers with relative ease and yet not make a significant change in devlopment.

-Although, the Quarkus platform leverages the new reactive paradigm, the developer tools are drawn from a list that they are familar with and complements them.
-The focus is not so much on better programs (which is always necessary) but about the day-to-day life of a developer having to bridge the gap between their existing platforms and taking a plunge into microservices, service mesh and so on.
+Although, the Quarkus platform leverages the new reactive paradigm, the developer tools are drawn from a list that they are familar with and complements them while making those same tools leaner and more performant.
+This helps to build better and more performant applications (which is always necessary) and also enhances the day-to-day life of a developer having to bridge the gap between their existing platforms and taking a plunge into microservices, service mesh and so on.

 ℹ️ **Frequently asked questions**